 Flat is more square, so the apparent screen height goes higher, and the sides come in to make the screen more narrow.
 Scope is obviously more wide than tall.
 In a general sense, Scope allows more scenery and space around the actors, and Flat keeps the actors at the center of the story.
 (We will learn more about Flat and Scope in the lessons What Does It Mean: Scope and Flat?.

 There is another technique that we won’t discuss but it should be known in case you have to deal with an engineer.
-They might say that you need to sit some place where your viewing angle is between 45 degrees and 60 degrees.
+They use ‘viewing angle’ as the measurement of screen size and measurement position.
+They might say that you need to sit some place where your viewing angle is between 30 degrees and 40 degrees and measure from someplace that is 45 to 60 degrees.
 If you want to get the tools to measure this, have fun.
 This may be the most natural distance since it puts the edge of the screen at a comfortable position for your sight.
 You see everything onscreen without seeing too much of anything else – especially those glaring EXIT signs!

-But it still doesn’t easily put you in the same row consistently, or make it easy to tell another person who is trying to do the same thing as you.
+But it still doesn’t easily put you in the same row consistently, or make it easy to tell another person who is trying to do the same thing as you do.